Sex and Relationships Education

 Delivery of SRE at John Clifford is carefully considered, and ensures teaching is age and stage appropriate.
 We aim to equip pupils with the skills to form and sustain positive, enjoyable, respectful, equal and non-exploitative relationships.
 We aim to foster in out young children an awareness of their roles and responsibilities within different contexts.
 Teaching also include children's preparation for puberty, and other physical and emotional changes and challenges that they may face.

 How do we teach SRE?

-At John Clifford, the teaching of SRE takes place in all year groups, from Foundation Stage to Year 6.
-We follow a scheme of work from the Christopher Winter Project (CWP) and the PSHE Association.
+At John Clifford, the teaching of specific SRE takes place in years 5 and 6, whilst other year groups focus on wellbeing and scientific concepts about the human body.
+We follow a combined scheme of work from the Christopher Winter Project (CWP) and the PSHE Association.
 Our SRE Medium Term Plan for all year groups can be found below.
 Relationships education is also well embedded within our PSHE teaching, led by the PSHE Subject Leader, Mr Hayward-Mitchell.

 Children of all genders receive the same input from SRE lessons in order for them to understand the changes in their own gender and that of others.

 Parents have a right to withdraw their child from any or all of the SRE programme of study, but not from the biological aspects of human growth and reproduction provided under the National Curriculum for Science 2014 (https://www.gov.uk/government/publications/national-curriculum-in-england-science-programmes-of-study).